scruel/Notes-ML-AndrewNg/README.md

 Including assignments and notes, notes is WIP.

-all markdown files based on Typora, you can read my notes by it.
+All markdown files based on Typora, you can read my notes by it or other markdown editor like it.